Rixel-dev/Balatro-Calculator/README.md

 - View detailed score breakdowns showing how each element contributes to the final result

 The calculator follows the exact scoring formula from the game: Hand Evaluation → Base Score → Card Scoring → Enhancements → Joker Effects → X Multipliers → Final Score (chips × mult).

-## Tech Stack

-Built with Next.js 14, TypeScript, and original Balatro game assets.

-## Acknowledgments

-Based on Balatro by LocalThunk.
-Inspired by the original [balatro-calculator](https://github.com/efhiii/balatro-calculator).